smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ##### Hash Resumption
-Set a `hashID` for you application that can be used over connection cycles (i.e. loss of connection, ignition cycles, etc.).
+Set a `hashID` for your application that can be used over connection cycles (i.e. loss of connection, ignition cycles, etc.).

 ```java
 builder.setResumeHash(hashID);